TransparentHealth/mu2/transport/creating-certificates-for-ttt.md

 http://wiki.directproject.org/file/view/Applicability%20Statement%20for%20Secure%20Health%20Transport%20v1.1.pdf

-As you see there are 5 critera for Trust Verification.
+As you see there are 5 criteria for Trust Verification.

 1. Has not expired
 2. Has a valid signature